-Before starting sounds management, the control needs to be initialized: for this purpose it's mandatory a call to the InitDJSystem method (or to the alternative InitDJSystemEx method); the best place to call this initialisation method is usually the container form initialization routine: for example, when using Visual Basic 6, it will be the Form_Load subroutine or, when using Visual C++, it will be the management function of the WM_INITDIALOG Windows message.
+Before starting sounds management, the control needs to be initialized: for this purpose it's mandatory a call to the InitDJSystem method (or to the alternative InitDJSystemEx method); the best place to call this initialization method is usually the container form initialization routine: for example, when using Visual Basic 6, it will be the Form_Load subroutine or, when using Visual C++, it will be the handler function of the WM_INITDIALOG Windows message.

 Purposes of calling the InitDJSystem methods are the following:

 |•||synchronizing the control with its container form|

 |•||deciding how many players (*), also known as "virtual decks", will be allocated|

 |•||choosing the output device (sound card) that will perform the final sound playback for each of the allocated players: the number and descriptions of available output devices can be obtained with a prior call to the GetOutputDevicesCount and GetOutputDeviceDesc methods.
 The current output device can be changed at any time using the StreamOutputDeviceSet method: this features is very useful if you need a monitor output for your headphones.
 For further details about the Multi-player management, take a look to the How to deal with multi-player features section.|